Petaluma Accelerated Charter

-PACS is made up of two sevenths and two eighth-grade classrooms, taught by a team of four teachers.
-Students at PACS engage in STEAM-focused electives, an honors level English class integrated with an interactive history class, a competitive science program integrated with a compacted, accelerated math program, and a high school level Spanish I class.
-Students who successfully complete the program begin high school one year ahead of their peer group in both math and Spanish, while also having had a rich, STEAM-focused, and integrated curriculum.
+PACS is made up of two seventh- and two eighth-grade classrooms, taught by a team of four teachers.
+Students at PACS engage in STEAM-focused electives, an honors level English class integrated with an interactive history class, and a competitive science program integrated with a compacted, accelerated math program.
+Students who successfully complete the program begin high school one year ahead of their peer group in math, while also having had a rich, STEAM-focused, and integrated curriculum.

 Above and beyond the core curriculum, students have the opportunity to engage in several electives throughout their time at PACS.
 Past electives have included Board Game Design, Critical Media Literacy, Drama, Podcasting, Print and Digital Media, Robotics and Advanced Robotics, Debate, Film Making, Food Science, Leadership, Mural Making, Visual Art, Film Studies, and Sewing.
-PACS generally offers four electives per semester to choose from.
+PACS generally offers four electives per year to choose from.
 In addition, students can choose to take Band which does not count towards electives.